 Widely scattered among our records are county maps and plans of towns and cities, some of them very detailed.
-A sensible place to start a search would be the maps of the Ordnance Survey (see section 6) but the series listed below also contain significant numbers of these maps and plans.
+The series listed below contain significant numbers of these maps and plans.

 Click on the reference links to search each series by name of county, city, town or other place name:

 - WO 78 – maps from the UK and overseas compiled and collected by the Ordnance Office, the Ordnance Survey and the topographical branches of the War Office and British Army